hhanh00/zwallet/assets/about.md

 - **{{APP}} does not collect any information**.
 In fact, it does not have its own servers.
-- {{APP}} connects to public lightwallet servers for Blockchain data, and CoinGecko REST API for price info.
+- {{APP}} connects to public lightwallet servers for Blockchain data, and CoinGecko & Binance REST API for price info.
 - Your IP can be recorded by your ISP.
 Use a VPN or TOR if this is an issue for you.

 ## You Own your accounts